 Hiring unlike-minded people does not mean hiring people fundamentally alien to us.
 As a basic, a team must share compatible values and adhere to the same purpose.
 On the individual scale, each member needs a healthy level of intrapersonal, emotional and social intelligence for self-awareness, mood management and teamwork.
 They also need leadership intelligence, meaning they can take the lead in a task, situation or people.

 And then, we need differences.
-Giving a test of psycho-technique to every candidate as part of a recruitment process is like trying to pass a circle in a square.
+Giving a psycho-technical test to every candidate as part of a recruitment process is like trying to pass a circle in a square.
 Not only does it not fit, but it may actually be an effective way to lose the best potential to complete our team.
 Thinking back to when we were at school, we probably all recall someone very scholastic but clueless about life.
 Or someone who did not have the best marks but was very clever and resourceful.
-Without mentioning entrepreneurs with no diplomas but who harnessed their true talents and succeeded with them.
+Without mentioning entrepreneurs with no diplomas but who succeeded with their true talents.
 Intelligence goes beyond what fits in the system.

-Working with people with different intelligences means collaborating with people with different approaches to reach the same shared goal.
-When presented with the same information, they will see them from different perspectives and bring new challenges and opportunities missed or overlooked by others.
+Working with people with different intelligences means collaborating with people with diverging approaches to reach the same shared goal.
+When presented with the same information, they will see them from their unique perspectives and bring new challenges and opportunities missed or overlooked by others.
 Put together, those insights make the knowledge of the team whole, the overall risk low, and the impact high.